hivemq/hivemq4-docker-images/README.md

 This can be circumvented by setting the `HIVEMQ_ALLOW_ALL_CLIENTS` environment variable to `false`.

 This will cause the entrypoint script to delete the extension on startup.

-## Disabling Privilege Step-Down

-By default the HiveMQ docker images check for root privileges at startup and, if present, switch to a less privileged user before running the HiveMQ broker.

-This will enhance the security of the container.

-If you wish to skip this step, set the environment variable `HIVEMQ_NO_ROOT_STEP_DOWN` to `false`.

 ## Overriding the Cluster Bind Address